TuplexLanguage/tuplex/docs/syntax_intro.md

     }

 > Mutability: Tuplex variables / fields are immutable by default.
-The 'mod' keyword or the '~' tilde token are used to indicate the value may be modified after initialization.
+The 'mut' keyword or the '~' tilde token are used to indicate the value may be modified after initialization.

 #### Other Basic Syntax Elements